 Spectators will be able to watch the event for free anywhere along the route but obviously start, finish and climb locations will be most popular.

-Welcome to Yorkshire will be contacting the Tour Makers who supported the Grand Départ of the Tour de France in 2014 and recruiting a smaller number of Tour Makers to support the Tour de Yorkshire.
+Welcome to Yorkshire has contacted the Tour Makers who supported the Grand Départ of the Tour de France in 2014 and are recruiting a smaller number of Tour Makers to support the Tour de Yorkshire.

 The race colours are yellow and bright blue.